The Engineering Approach to Dating

 So you need to do some demographic research about your target groups.
 For a given product, some customer groups or market segments are easier to sell than others.
 For instance, are there more single men or single women in a certain area?
 Is the culture in this region more conservative or liberal?
 Are people here more willing to marry or are they more into casual dating?
 Identifying these things will help maximize your chances.
 Consider moving to a more favorable location if you have to.

-For example, as a straight, Asian Canadian man who is not the most physically attractive, but is fairly well-off financially and career-wise, I know that it will be more difficult attracting women who place a higher value on appearance.
-I think I would have an easier time attracting more traditional women who value financial stability, as well as longer-term relationships, which leads me to target regions and cultures that are more conservative with stronger family values.
+For example, as a straight, Asian Canadian man who is not the most physically attractive and charismatic, but is fairly well-off financially and career-wise, I know that it will be more difficult attracting women who place a higher value on appearance.
+I would have an easier time attracting more traditional women who value financial stability, as well as longer-term relationships, which leads me to target regions and cultures that are more conservative with stronger family values.

 Step 1: Logistics — Reaching your target customers